When we talk about mini huskies, we’re referring to miniature Siberian huskies.

 They are also known as AKKs.

-What’s the difference between mini huskies and Alaskan klee kais?
+Differences between mini huskies and Alaskan klee kais

 - AKKs are often a lot smaller than mini huskies.
 They are available in toy, medium and standard sizes – weighing anywhere between 5 to 25 pounds and usually somewhere between 13 and 17 inches in height.